syxlox/testdocument/README.md

 # testdocument
-xml stuff and plugin code of my bachelor thesis
+xml stuff and plugin code of my bachelor thesis (german)

+this respository includes the xml stuff needed to implement the new workitem type "testdocument" for polarion. additionally some scripts for the fmc-extension were written and a own plugin on the basis of an polarion-example was implemented.

+it was a big mistake to write the thesis in german language.